>

 Fam-Club

 Support families overcoming homelessness and give back to your local community!
-Help lead fun activities, games, and crafts with the residents at our Washington, DC short-term housing sites: Girard (Ward 1) The Aya (Ward 6) and The Triumph (Ward 8).
+Help lead fun activities, games, and crafts with the residents at our Washington, DC short-term housing sites: Girard Street (Ward 1) The Aya (Ward 6) and The Triumph (Ward 8).

 Volunteer With Hope